efchatz/Bl0ck/README.md

 ### Built With

 This section lists all major frameworks/libraries used to create this project.
+Tested with Python 3.7 and Scapy 2.4.3.
+Probably other versions of Scapy and Python will be applicable too.

 [![Python][Python.py]][Python-url] <br />
 [![Scapy][Scapy]][Scapy-url]